Grey's Spring

 Grey's Spring, sometimes called Grey's Well, is a historical site in Kalbarri, Western Australia.
-It is a stone-lined well dating from after 1848, named after Lieutenant (later Sir) George Grey whose boats were wrecked in the surf of Gantheaume Bay on 1 April 1839, during his second disastrous exploration expedition along the Western Australian coast.
+It is a stone-lined well dating from after 1848, named after George Grey whose boats were wrecked in the surf of Gantheaume Bay on 1 April 1839, during his second disastrous exploration expedition along the Western Australian coast.

 It has a grid cover installed for safety reasons, and a commemorative plaque.
 It is located in Kalbarri Lions Park, Walker Street, Kalbarri.